 After the thesis review, the MFA program Director will give the student a digital copy of the audio recording from the review.
-Also, the Thesis Committee members will have 24 hours to send the student 3-5 questions about the work via the Thesis Review rubric.
-The student can use these questions to help guide them in writing the last portion of their Position Paper during the final writing intensive portion of the Graduation Preparation II course.
+Also, the Thesis Committee members will each have 24 hours to send the student 3-5 questions about the work via their Thesis Review rubrics.
+The student can use these questions to help guide them in writing the last portion of their Position Paper during the final writing intensive portion of the Graduation Preparation 2 course.
 These questions are just a tool; the student is not beholden to address all of them.
-The student's Graduation Preparation II instructor will also receive a copy of the questions from the committee to help guide development of the 2-page reflection paper.
+The student's Graduation Preparation 2 instructor will also receive a copy of the questions from the committee to help guide development of the 2-page reflection paper.